leonex16/learning-aws-es/src/en/001_elastic_beanstalk.md

 ### Immutable

-1. Create a new ASG group awith EC2 instances
+1. Create a new ASG group with EC2 instances
 2. Deploy the updated version of the app on the new EC2 instances
 3. Point the ELB to the new ASG and delete the old ASG which will terminate the old EC2 instance